Bachelor of Environmental Science/Bachelor of Engineering (Environmental Engineering) (Honours)

 DurationFull-time 5 years

-This program combines the essential elements of environmental science (understanding interactions in the environment) with environmental engineering (designing solutions to environmental problems).
+This degree combines the essential elements of environmental science with environmental engineering.
+You will learn to understand interactions in the environment and how to design solutions to environmental problems.

 In your final year you will choose your minor study in environmental biology, environmental chemistry or groundwater engineering.